 - Chair of Relationships Australia National Family Dispute Resolution Network

 - Chair of Relationships Australia National Research Network

-- Foundation member of the Australian Dispute Resolution Advisory Council (ADRAC)
+- Former Member of the National Alternative Dispute Resolution Advisory Council (NADRAC).

 Shiranthi Sivarajah is the Chief Financial Officer of Relationships Australia Victoria and has responsibility for the sound and proactive stewardship of the organisation’s finance, long-term sustainability and business management.
 She is responsible for the leadership of the corporate services areas of Information Communication and Technology, administration, assets and property management, executive support and business contract compliance.

 Having more than 15 years’ experience in financial and operational management within the private and community-based not-for-profit sector, Shiranthi provides a commercial focus with the ability to streamline business operations that drive growth, sustainability, increase efficiency and bottom-line surplus.
 Shiranthi holds a Bachelor’s degree in Commerce, with majors in Accounting and Business Law, and is a member of both AICD and CPA.

 Anastasia Panayiotidis is the General Manager of Clinical Services at Relationships Australia Victoria (RAV).
 She has over 20 years’ experience as a clinician, with a background in psychology, family therapy and clinical hypnotherapy.
 She is passionate about systemic practice which informs and empowers people, and practice standards which are of the highest clinical standards, ethical and humanitarian, helping to keep children and families safe, and to make a difference to our society.